Airtable

 • Multiple products: Work Management, CRM, Dev, and Service

-Limitations: Per-seat costs scale steeply — minimum 3 seats on paid plans.
-CRM is a separate product with its own pricing.
+Limitations: Per-seat costs scale steeply with a mandatory 3-seat minimum.
+CRM is a separate product with its own pricing (Monday Sales CRM starts at $12/seat/month).
 No invoicing, proposals, or client portal built in.
+AI credits beyond the 500 free monthly allowance require a $200/month add-on billed annually .

 ClickUp is the most feature-dense project management platform available, with 15+ views, built-in docs, whiteboards, chat, goals, and time tracking.
 For teams that used Airtable primarily for project tracking, ClickUp offers a purpose-built alternative with far more PM depth.

 ClickUp covers more project management ground than Airtable at a lower price point.
-The trade-off is complexity — teams that found Airtable's relational databases overwhelming may find ClickUp's sheer number of options equally challenging.
+The trade-off is complexity: teams that found Airtable's relational databases overwhelming may find ClickUp's configuration layers (spaces, folders, lists, views, custom fields, automations) equally challenging to set up.

 Key features: